apache/echarts-doc/en/option/component/axisPointer.md

 ]
 ```

-As illustrated above, axes can be refered in these approaches in a link group:
+As illustrated above, axes can be referred in these approaches in a link group:

 ```ts
 {